giellalt/lang-kal/docs/index-header.md

 Central developers have been:
-Per Langgård, Liv Molich, Nani Nilsen, Trond Trosterud, Paneeraq Nielsen, Anna Karina Madsen Beatrine Heilman, Tino Didriksen and Sjur Moshagen.
+Per Langgård, Liv Molich, Nani Nilsen, Trond Trosterud, Paneeraq Nielsen, Anna Karina Madsen, Beatrine Heilman, Judithe Denbæk, Tino Didriksen and Sjur Moshagen.

 It is in use in a Greenlandic spellchecker and in a set of pedagogical programs for Greenlandic.